-Do you want a quick and easy way to make an egg substitute for nearly any recipe?
-Whether you want to replace an egg in baking or make a whole quiche, scrambled "eggs," or egg-free omelet, it's easy to do if you know what to use in its place.
+Do you want a quick and easy way to make an egg substitute that will work in nearly any recipe?
+Whether you want to replace an egg in baking or make a whole quiche, scrambled “eggs,” or egg-free omelet, it’s easy to do if you know what to use in its place.

-Whether you want to avoid eggs because you are vegan, or you are doing it for allergies, eggs are one of the trickiest ingredients to swap out.
+Whether you want to avoid eggs because you are vegan, or you are doing it because of egg allergies, eggs are one of the trickiest ingredients to swap out.
 There is not just one egg substitute that works for all recipes.
 You have to figure out the purpose of the egg and what the egg substitute needs to achieve.

 📝 What eggs do in a recipe

-Eggs bind ingredients together, helps batter stick to foods, serve as a leavening agent, add moisture in baked goods, thicken and emulsify sauces, provide a shiny finish to baked goods, make fluffy meringues, or they are the main course like in scrambled eggs or quiche.
+Eggs bind ingredients together, help the batter stick to foods, serve as a leavening agent, and add moisture to baked goods.
+They also thicken and emulsify sauces, provide a shiny finish to baked goods, and make fluffy meringues.
+Of course, they can simply be the main course like in scrambled eggs or quiche.

 When you are replacing an egg in a recipe be sure that the egg substitute that you use serves the same purpose as the egg.
 For example, apple sauce will work to replace eggs in muffins, but it won't work for an egg wash or in a quiche.